 If you have questions about the tuition and fee rates, please contact the Student Accounting Office at firstname.lastname@example.org or at 312-567-3794.

-Estimated expenses are provided to students to assist them in determining actual expenses for the academic year.
-The list of estimated expenses is not a bill from the university though it does include expenses that are charged by the university such as tuition and fees and in some instances room and board.
+Estimated expenses are provided to students to assist in determining actual expenses for the academic year.
+The list of estimated expenses is not a bill.
+It merely includes expenses that are charged by the university, such as tuition and fees.
 Books and supplies, transportation, and personal expenses are not charged by the university.

-Fees include mandatory fees required of all students such as the Service Fee, Activity Fee and U-PASS (the University Pass provides unlimited access to Chicago's public transportation (CTA) while school is in session).
+Fees include mandatory fees required of all students such as the Service Fee, Activity Fee and U-Pass Fee.
+The U-Pass Fee provides students with a University Pass, which allows students to unlimited access to the Chicago Transit Authority's public transportation while school is in session.
 A one-time New Student Fee will be applied to all new students in their first term.
-The Health Insurance Fee is not included; however a student will be billed unless they provide proof of adequate coverage through an existing carrier to the Health and Wellness Center by the deadline.
+The Health Insurance Fee is not included.
+Students who do not submit proof of adequate insurance coverage to the Student Health & Wellness Department will be charged for health insurance.

-Room & Board are the estimated housing costs for the student's nine month academic year.
+Room and Board includes the estimated housing costs for a student's nine-month academic year.
 This amount is based upon housing plans provided on the FAFSA.
-Actual expenses may be different based upon actual housing selection.
+Actual expenses may vary based on actual housing selection.

-Books are materials purchased for class.
+Books and Supplies are materials purchased for class.
 The cost of books and supplies are not billed by the university.
-Students may purchase them at the university bookstore, and actual costs will vary depending upon class requirements.
+Students may purchase them at the university bookstore, and actual costs may vary depending on class requirements.

 Personal/Miscellaneous Expenses include various expenses a student may incur during the academic year, such as clothing, toiletries, laundry, etc.

-If you have questions about the estimated budget, please contact the Office of Financial Aid at firstname.lastname@example.org or 312-567-7219.
+If you have any questions about the estimated budget, please contact the Office of Financial Aid at firstname.lastname@example.org or 312.567.7219.